ms2data/ms2-quick-start/README2.md

 **Here’s how it works:**

-- We start with operational tables, SQL logs, and catalog metadata.
 - Using our **VS Code AI Copilot**, you generate rich, structured semantic models that define your business concepts, metrics, and relationships with precision.
+Our AI Copilot uses your operational tables, SQL logs, and catalog metadata to generate rich models quickly and accurately.
 - From there, your models become the foundation for a variety of trusted data experiences:
   - Natural Language Notebooks for ad hoc exploration
   - Embedded Data Apps for developers